latolukasz/beeorm-doc/docs/guide/entity_fields.md

 }
 ```

-Anonymous fields are represented in MySQL table without suffix, for example
+When using anonymous structs in BeeORM, the fields are represented in the MySQL table without a suffix.
+For example, the field Country would be stored in a column named `Country varchar(255)`.
-`Country varchar(255)`.

-## Ignored field
+## Ignored Fields

-If you have public fields in entity that should not be stored in database use
+Sometimes you may have public fields in an entity that should not be stored in the database.
+To instruct BeeORM to ignore a field, you can use the `orm:"ignore"` tag:
-`orm:"ignore"` tag:

 ```go{4}
 type UserEntity struct {